 - Occupational Safety and Health Administration (OSHA) violations

-Oil Rig Blasts
+Oil Rig Explosions

 Car accidents are dangerous for many reasons.
 Many people don’t expect a car fire after an accident.
 But car fires can and do happen.
 Not only are car fires and added danger, but an unexpected car fire can cause an explosion.
-These fires can result in suffering and horrible burns.
+These fires can result in in suffering and horrible burns.
 It is important to note that some car fires are preventable.
 If you or a loved one have suffered explosion injuries from a car accident contact The Carlson Law Firm right away.
 We have an explosion lawyer ready to help you navigate the legal system to get the justice you deserve.

 Additionally, car fires can trap you in your car and make it extremely hard for paramedics and other professionals to reach you.
-Contact The Carlson Law Firm today to speak with a qualified explosion lawyer.

 It should be noted that penetrating or blunt force trauma to the body is the most common injury seen among survivors.